ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 ## Installing Zabbix on Debian 10 Buster

-The following instructions will try to be as generic as possible.
-This guide will show how to install and configure the latest release (4.0.4) of [Zabbix] Server on Debian 10 with a MySQL (MariaDB) database, PHP for the front end and Apache Web Server 2 as the web interface.
+The following instructions will try to be as general as possible.
+This guide will show you how to install and configure the latest release (4.0.4) of the [Zabbix] server on Debian 10 with a MySQL (MariaDB) database, PHP for the frontend and Apache Web Server 2 for the web interface.
 This is not the latest release that would run on Debian 10 Buster.
-Since this is the official version for Debian 10 Buster, updates will be available.
-However it is possible to install newer versions on Debian 10 Buster from the [Zabbix] web site.
+Since this is the official release for Debian 10 Buster, updates will be available.
+However, it is possible to install newer versions on Debian 10 Buster from the [Zabbix] website.

 ### Zabbix 4.0.4 Server